 Depending on your needs, we will design the services to best meet those necessities.
 Whether it is 24 hour nursing care with daily MD visits, or you simply need pharmacological support with daily check-ins and clinical support, we have the program that meets you where you are.

 Q: WHICH DETOX PROGRAM IS RIGHT FOR ME?

-A: Not unlike other medical procedures, the appropriateness of this program will be determined through a comprehensive medical evaluation which will look at several factors in determining if this program will work for you.
+A: Through a comprehensive medical evaluation, we will determine which program will work for you.
 We look at current and past use, health, history of seizures and psychosis, psychological functioning, family history, and many more factors which will provide us with a full picture to analyze risk.
 The initial assessment can be completed by telephone interview and an in-person assessment will take place following the phone interview.
 A treatment plan will be developed and presented to the patient with all the required services listed.
 It is then decided by both the patient and the doctor whether or not to proceed with our services.

 Q: HOW MUCH DOES DETOX COST?

 Our services are fully dependent on the level of care required and ancillary services requested.
-We will not lower the amount of services based on customer or patient request, and we will not try to add services which are not requested.
 Our services are competitively priced with other at-home medical service providers and similar to the costs of many other detox providers.
 Please call for a private and confidential consultation today.